Our Verdict

 Common questions about this comparison

-Which is better for powering sensitive electronics or laptops?
+Which power station is better for charging modern laptops?

-Both offer 300W pure sine wave AC for sensitive devices.
-Anker 521 is better for laptops with its 60W USB-C PD port.
-ENOFLO's USB-C output is too low for most laptops, making it less suitable for direct laptop charging.
+The Anker 521 is significantly better for modern laptops due to its dedicated 60W USB-C PD port.
+The ENOFLO's USB-C output is lower, making it less effective for rapid laptop charging.

 Explore Other Categories